aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-presentation-automation/_index.md

 ---
-title: "Automate PowerPoint Transitions in Java with Aspose.Slides&#58; A Comprehensive Guide for Animations & Transitions"
+title: "How to Add Transitions in PowerPoint with Java – Aspose.Slides"
-description: "Learn how to automate adding transitions and animations to PPTX files using Aspose.Slides for Java.
+description: "Learn how to add transitions and automate PowerPoint transitions in Java using Aspose.Slides.
 Streamline your presentation workflow effortlessly."
-date: "2025-04-18"
+date: "2025-12-19"
 weight: 1
 url: "/java/animations-transitions/aspose-slides-java-presentation-automation/"
 keywords:
 - Aspose.Slides for Java
 - automate PowerPoint transitions
 - Java PPTX automation
 ---

 {{< blocks/products/pf/main-wrap-class >}}